tgstation/tgstation/.github/PULL_REQUEST_TEMPLATE.md

 experiment: added an experimental thingy
 /:cl:

-[]: # (Please add a short description of why you think these changes would benefit the game.
+[why]: # (Please add a short description [on the next line] of why you think these changes would benefit the game.
 If you can't justify it in words, it might not be worth adding:)